I'm a new patient - what should I expect?

 I’m not a patient but can you submit a dental estimate for me?

-Due to privacy reasons, we cannot submit a dental estimate if you are not a patient at our clinic.
+We are unable submit a dental estimate if you are not yet a patient at our clinic.
 However, we can provide you with the procedure codes we use for certain dental treatment, e.g. new patient exams, x-rays, cleanings; You can call your insurance company and quote the procedure codes to check your coverage.

 If you are interested in becoming a patient but would like to check your coverage first, just give us a call and we’ll provide you with some procedure codes to get you started!